lucasfrey/directus-conditional-fields/readme.md

 	- ...

 ### Field naming convention
-Once you have setup your type field, you need to name your fields like the above (example with a collection named `blocks`, with `blocks`, you will need to start your field name with the singular `block`)
+Once you have setup your `type` field, you need to name your fields like the above (example with a collection named `blocks` you will need to start your field name with the singular `block`)

 | collection | type      | field   |
 |------------|-----------|---------|